Burger King Career and Employment Information

 Apply for a job by starting on the Apply page.
 You can apply for in-restaurant jobs by clicking on the role in which you are interested.
 For campus and professional positions, follow the link to the job search page.
 Select the role you are interested in to generate a list of corporate job openings.

-To stay on top of the latest employment information and upcoming events—career fairs, networking events and profiles of key employees—in the site's What's New section.
+To stay on top of the latest employment information and upcoming events—career fairs, networking events, and profiles of key employees—visit the site's What's New section.
 You can filter your search by location, category, and type of event.

 If you're a teen and looking for work in one of the restaurant outlets, child labor law governs the age at which you can work at Burger King and other companies that typically hire teen workers, as well as the number of hours you can work per week.
 You can find out about child labor laws at the federal level and for your state by visiting the U.S. Department of Labor website.

 Burger King Benefits